andrewyoo214/R_projects/content/about.md

-This is a practice website page by Andrew Yoo. [**blogdown**](https://github.com/rstudio/blogdown) package.
+This is a practice website page by Andrew Yoo.

 The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).